isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_CGROUP_SYSCTL.md

 [:octicons-tag-24: v5.2](https://github.com/torvalds/linux/commit/7b146cebe30cb481b0f70d85779da938da818637)
 <!-- [/FEATURE_TAG] -->

-cGroup sysctl programs are called when a process in the cGroup to which the program is attached attempts to read or write a sysctl option in the proc filesystem.
+cGroup sysctl programs are called when a process in the cGroup to which the program is attached attempts to read or write a sysctl option in the `proc` file system.

 ## Usage